resplab/predtools/README.md

 Receiver Operating Characteristic (ROC) curve of the risk prediciton model in the new sample.

-Now, ‘model-based’ ROC (mROC) curve is the ROC curve that should be observed if the prediction model is calibrated in the external population.
+Now, model-based ROC (mROC) curve is the ROC curve that should be observed if the prediction model is calibrated in the external population.
 Comparing the empirical ROC and mROC curves in the new sample can be informative on if the model is calibrated in the new